The Hope Scholarship Act

 This law shall be known as the “Hope Scholarship Act.”
 The program created by this act shall be known as the “Hope Scholarship Program.”

-Section II.
+Section III.
 Public School Support – Funding for Hope Scholarship Program

 - Any unused accumulated amounts transferred to the Hope Scholarship Board for these purposes from previous years; and